ngjupeng/canopy/README.md

 a risk layer calibrated to agent transaction patterns, designed to plug into the ERC-8004 identity layer and the x402 payment stack.

-Built for the Command Center hackathon, Challenge 02 (ERC-8004 + x402).

 ## The core insight

 Humans give you vibes.
 Agents give you receipts.